-Telephone physiotherapy reduces waiting times and provides equally good patient resultsJanuary 29th, 2013 in Health /
+Telephone physiotherapy reduces waiting times and provides equally good patient resultsJanuary 29, 2013 in Medicine & Health / Health

 A physiotherapy service based on initial telephone assessment has the ability to provide faster access to the service and cut waiting times, a study published today in BMJ suggests.